Why We Built RosterPro

 What's next

 We're building in public and listening to coaches.
-Cricket support is already built in from day one.
-Player assessments are live for our pilot season.
+Cricket support is already built in from day one — if your league plays it, we're ready.
 And we're always looking for feedback from coaches in the trenches.

 Got ideas for what would make your coaching life easier?
 Share your feedback or email us at hello@getrosterpro.com.